Castle House - Room hire

 The PDSA's charity shops play a huge role in raising the funds needed to care for the animals that arrive across their 48 pet hospitals each day.
 Charity shop volunteers take part in a wide range of activities that support the day-to-day running of t...

-Enough campaign - Domestic abuse
+Enough campaign - Domestic Abuse campaigns

 The campaign has been launched by the government to highlight different forms of violence against women and girls and the simple acts that anyone can take to challenge perpetrators of abuse.
 Forms of abuse against women and girls represented include...